ParagonLight/dissector/README.md

     - `YOURROOT/imagenet/tensor_pub/res_layer4`: folder for output of submodel res_layer4.
     - `YOURROOT/imagenet/tensor_pub/out`: folder for output of ResNet101.

-2. Put pretrained submodels model in `data/imagenet/models/resnet101`.
+2. Put pretrained submodels model in folder `data/imagenet/models/resnet101`.

 3. Create file `layer_info` to write layers' info, which the layers are used for anatomy.